hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/openai/scripts/angular.min.md

 # The provided JavaScript code is complex and does not have clear functions
 # to test.
 Instead of attempting to translate the entire JavaScript code into
-# testable Python functions, I will focus on illustrating testing strategies
+# testable Python functions, I will focus on illuStarting testing Startegies
 # and handling potential edge cases, using a sample Python function analogous
 # to a JavaScript function that processes data and might throw errors.